rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

 Sadly, Reason doesn't have a full-fledged async/await syntax just yet, although it's in progress (see this [PR](https://github.com/facebook/reason/issues/1321)).
-So we'll have to live with regular promises in Reason until a proper async/await solution is actually implemented.
+So we'll have to live with regular promises in Reason until a proper async/await solution is implemented.

 Let's make sure our `getResults` function is actually fired when we submit the form.
-That way we can make sure our query is actually getting a response before we dive into decoding the response.
+That way we can make sure our query is  getting a response before we start writing our decoders.
 We'll call `Api.getResults` from our reducer side effect.

 {{< highlight javascript "hl_lines=10">}}
 reducer: (action, state) =>